easolhq/easolhq.github.io/docs/reference/objects/product/host_section.md

 grand_parent: Objects
 ---

-When using a `host_section` object you have access to the following attributes.
+When using a `Host_section` object you have access to the following attributes.

 # host_section.elements